bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 ```

 Open it now and explore a little bit.
 If you make changes to the repository
-while it's running, select "Refresh" from the "View" menu or hit ctrl-R.
+while it's running, select "Refresh" from the "View" menu.

 As development proceeds,
 a branch name can refer to different contents.